 As a result, some insurance firms provide discounts and lower premiums when you install truck or semi-truck dash cams.

 Here are the different types of dashboard cameras you can install on your commercial trucks:

 1. Standard dash cams / Road-facing dash cams / Front-facing dash cams

 Standard dashboard cameras record views from the front windscreen of your commercial vehicles.

 These standard in-cab vehicle cameras point out from behind the windshield, so the videos match the driver’s perspective.
 Vehicle owners and drivers usually install them on the vehicle dashboard or the inside of the windshield.

 These gadgets are built to increase driving visibility and offer high-quality video resolution.
-This is why fleet management companies and those with vehicle insurance coverage often use these road-facing dashcams.
+This is why fleet management companies and those with vehicle insurance coverage often use these road-facing dash cameras.

-These front-facing video cameras are also considered the basic dashcams and among the cheapest ones in the market.
+These front-facing video cameras are also considered basic trucking dash cams and are among the cheapest cameras in the market.

 Also called “dual dashcams,” these gadgets have two cameras.
 One records the view of the road in front, while the other faces the truck driver.